ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 Although we recommend using Spyder if you are a beginner, there are many other ways to use Python.
 One notable method is called <a href="https://ipython.org/" target="_blank">IPython</a>.

-For consistency in this workshop and to maintain transferability between different platforms, the rest of the tutorial assumes that you are using the text editor and command line approach described above, but everything will still work if you want to use an IDE like Spyder.
+For consistency in this workshop and to maintain transferability between different platforms, the rest of the tutorial assumes that you are using the text editor and command line approach described above, but everything should still work if you want to use an IDE like Spyder.

 #### Hello, World!